comprehensions-en-python

 print(list(squares_gen)) # Output: [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

-It may seem similar to the case of a list, but in this case, what we have is an iterable of generators.
+It may seem similar to the list case, but in this case, what we have is a generator iterable.

-This would be useful if we are working with large volumes of data that we do not need to generate and load into memory at the same time.
+This is useful if we work with large volumes of data that we don’t need to generate and load into memory all at once.

 That is, in the list example, squares had all the values calculated.
-However, in the case of squares_gen, it is calculated only once each time we iterate over the collection.
+However, in the case of squares_gen, each value is calculated only once each time we iterate over the collection.

-In the example, they seem similar because print(list()) iterates through all the elements and prints them.
+In the example, they seem similar because print(list()) iterates over all elements and prints them.